javalikescript/luajls/README.md

 ## How to install and use it?

-The only required dependency is Lua 5.3.
+The only required dependency is Lua 5.4.
-Optional dependencies are Lua modules such as luafilesystem, luasocket, luv, lua-openssl, lua-cjson.
+Optional dependencies are C-based or plain Lua modules such as luafilesystem, luasocket, luv, lua-openssl, lua-cjson.
 By example, the file system manipulation requires one of the luafilesystem or the luv dependent module.

-All the dependencies are available in the [Lua C libraries repository](https://github.com/javalikescript/luaclibs).
+Lua, luajls and all the dependencies are available in the [Lua C libraries repository](https://github.com/javalikescript/luaclibs).

 As luajls is composed of Lua modules, you need to adapt the environment variables LUA_PATH and LUA_CPATH to include the luajls home directory.
-Additionally you have to adapt the environment variable LD_LIBRARY_PATH to include the luajls home directory when using a Lua C module requiring a shared library such as openssl.

 ### LuaRocks

-luajls can be installed with [LuaRocks](https://luarocks.org/), depending on your needs you could pick one of the following module:
+luajls, with Lua 5.3, can be installed with [LuaRocks](https://luarocks.org/), depending on your needs you could pick one of the following module:
 * [luajls](https://luarocks.org/modules/javalikescript/luajls) module is only composed of Lua module.
 * [luajls-lfs](https://luarocks.org/modules/javalikescript/luajls-lfs) module adds C module dependencies, mainly luafilesystem and luasocket.
   Prerequisites on Linux